stevekochscience/sqlschool/_posts/2014-02-05-inner-joins.markdown

 ![WF player](/images/intermediate/player-join-example.png)

 During the join, SQL looks up the `school_name`&mdash;in this case, "Wake Forest"&mdash;in the `school_name` field of the `teams` table.
 If there's a match, SQL takes all five columns from the `teams` table and joins them to ten columns of the `players` table.
-The new result is a fifteen row table, and the row with Michael Campanaro looks like this:
+The new result is a fifteen column table, and the row with Michael Campanaro looks like this:

 ![After join](/images/intermediate/player-after-join-example.png)